compilers-course-materials/design3/README.md

 substituted constants into other expressions to save on variable space.

 A related optimization is called _common subexpression elimination_.
-In some ways, it's the inverse of constant propagation.
+In some ways, it's the dual of constant propagation.

 It works like this: In an expression, search for multiple instances of the same sub-expression, and replace them with a new variable.
 Then wrap the whole